IC MP Requirements

 The first exams you will take are computer-based exams, collectively called the Part 1 Examination.
 Part 1 consists of a General and a Clinical exam.
-To be eligible for Part 1 on a new registration, you must be enrolled in or have graduated from a CAMPEP-accredited program (graduate program, DMP program, certificate program or medical physics residency).
+To be eligible for Part 1 on a new application, you must be enrolled in, and in good standing, or have graduated from a CAMPEP-accredited program (graduate program, DMP program, certificate program or medical physics residency).

-For candidates who are fulfilling requirements for previously submitted registrations, the coursework must be completed by December 31, 2012.
+For candidates who are fulfilling requirements for previously submitted applications, the coursework must be completed by December 31, 2014.

 The next part of the examination process is again computer-based, and is called Part 2.
 Part 2 is specific to a particular area of qualification: diagnostic medical physics, therapeutic medical physics, or nuclear medical physics.

 Part 2 requirements for candidates applying for certification after July 1, 2013:

 - You must have passed the Medical Physics Part 1 examination (General and Clinical).